tubiz/woo-paystack/readme.txt

 == Changelog ==

-= 5.0.0, August 25, 2017 =
+= 5.0.0, August 29, 2017 =
 *	New: Add support for Paystack custom filters
-*	New: Create additional Paystacks gateway (max of 5) using different custom filters.
+*	New: Create additional Paystack gateways (max of 5) using different custom filters.
 You can create a gateway that accepts only Verve cards, a gateway that accepts only bank account payments, a gateway that accepts only GTB issued Mastercard.

 = 4.1.0, July 7, 2017 =
 *	Fix: Deprecated WooCommerce 2.X functions